SPEAK 'CHALKY TEETH'

 science is on your side

 For sure, "chalky teeth" is just an everyday expression (colloquialism) without any specific dental or medical meaning – however we think such flexibility is great when it comes to starting healthcare conversations informed by science.
 To many (D3G included) 'chalky' refers to wonky-looking teeth that didn't harden properly during their development ("D3s"), or to the similar-looking discoloured-enamel spots of early tooth decay.
 Others might instead be talking about the 'gritty teeth' sensation sometimes felt after eating spinach or other foods rich in certain minerals (oxalates).
 Whichever the case, it's important to realise all these colloquial meanings have scientific foundations that connect them to more-precise terms.
-And it's not like this topic is new – "chalky spots" and "chalky enamel" that crumbles easily have been part of scientific research for 100 years (read more).
+And it's not like this topic is new – "chalky spots" and "chalky enamel" that crumbles easily have been part of scientific research for over 100 years (read more).
 So, knowing that science and history are on your side, we welcome you to join us in speaking our special language, or lingo, for 'chalky teeth'.

 D3G's 'chalky teeth lingo'

 Our 'We Fight Chalky Teeth' specialists and a growing number of healthcare professionals around the world are already using this lingo on a daily basis – including in languages other than English.
-And to ensure a smooth two-way path between science and social good, D3G researchers have introduced 'chalky teeth lingo' into the scientific literature and public media (see here).
+And to ensure a smooth two-way path between science and social good, D3G researchers have introduced 'chalky teeth lingo' into the scientific literature, international meetings, and public media (see here).
 As always, with helping the worldwide public being central to D3G's thinking, we welcome everyone's thoughts on how this emerging global language might be fine-tuned to benefit your particular circumstances and society (contact us).